 - Wholegrain products

 - Black Rice

-Another aspect of cholesterol to look at is the high density lipoprotein (HDL) and low density lipoprotein (LDL) ratio.
+Another aspect of cholesterol to look at is the high-density lipoprotein (HDL) and low-density lipoprotein (LDL) ratio.
 HDL cholesterol is beneficial as it bounces off the blood vessel walls, cleaning up excess cholesterol and fats that have stuck to the walls and carrying them back to the liver for metabolism.
 In contrast, LDL cholesterol is damaging to its low density as it bounces against the blood vessel walls and leaves splats of bad cholesterol particles that stick to the blood vessel walls.
-It is these particles which are the predisposing factor to atherosclerosis as they make it easy for calcification to occur, leading to blockages which cause heart failure and strokes.
+It is these particles that are the predisposing factor to atherosclerosis as they make it easy for calcification to occur, leading to blockages that cause heart failure and strokes.

-Foods which increase HDL and decrease LDL are:
+Foods that increase HDL and decrease LDL are:

 - Globe artichoke

 - Fish – mackerel, salmon, sardines, herring, blue-eyed cod

 Cholesterol actually serves an antioxidant role in the body, so when the antioxidant status is low it can cause an increase in cholesterol levels.
 Increasing antioxidant foods in the diet can therefore help to lower cholesterol by decreasing oxidative stress but will also have a protective effect on the cardiovascular system, preventing atherosclerosis and heart disease.

 The following foods are good source of antioxidants: